jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) in sections CW 16B to CW 16F, CZ 23B, CZ 29 to CZ 30, and FP 22, includes a company that is part of the same group of companies as the employer.
 Persons on shadow payrolls
 (3B) For the treatment of PAYE income payments made to a cross-border employee who undertakes employment services in New Zealand, see section CE 1F.
+Reimbursement of employee expenditure for benefit
+(3C) For the treatment of a reimbursement payment made to an employee for incurring expenditure for a benefit, see section CE 1BA.
 Amendment of exclusions by Order in Council
 (4) For the purposes of subsection (2), the Governor-General may by Order in Council make regulations to add to the types of accommodation that are excluded by paragraph (b) of the definition of accommodation from the rules relating to accommodation provided in connection with employment.
 Application of Order in Council